levelten/oe4-pantheon/profiles/openenterprise/modules/contrib/video_filter/README.txt

 To enable WYSIWYG support, go to the WYSIWYG settings for each input format and enable the Video Filter button.

+To enable CKEditor (standalone) support, please see plugin instructions in: editors/ckeditor/README.txt

 ========= Usage =========

 Single video: [video:url]